bcgov/ecosystem-representation-analysis/README.md

 # Analysis of ecosystem representation in BC

-The outputs of this analysis are:
+The primary outputs of this analysis are:
-- A spatial file detailing the overall ecosystem representation using BEC variants by Ecoregion and by the Province
+1. A spatial file detailing the overall ecosystem representation using BEC variants by Ecoregion and by the Province
-- An example spatial file of underrepresented ecosystems using 17% protected as a threshold (by Ecoregion and Province)
+2. An example spatial file of underrepresented ecosystems using 17% protected as a threshold (by Ecoregion and Province)
-- Summary spreadsheets

 ## Key information for users